 - Learn to forgive.
 Forgive those who have hurt you (whether intentionally or unintentionally).
 Forgive yourself for the choices you may have made that hurt someone else or even yourself.
 Remembering that Christ forgave us for all of our sins.

 - Love your family.
 It’s the family God gave you.
 I’m fortunate to have come from a great family, so it’s not that hard to love them.
 But I understand that many people have family dynamics filled with hurtful pasts and love is not so easy.
 In that case, seek the Lord for guidance in dealing and loving your family.

 - Travel often.
 Travel with family, travel with friends, travel alone.
 Save up and go!
 It helps us get away from the every day stresses of life.
 Gives us a chance to breathe and see life through a new lens.
 Traveling alone, especially, provides the opportunity to really indulge in the Lord.
-I can’t tell you how much I’ve enjoyed all of my travels – cruises to Mexico, touring all over Europe, road tripping to California, attending a conference in Chicago, backpacking in Arkansas!
+I can’t tell you how much I’ve enjoyed all of my travels – cruises to Mexico, touring all over Europe, road tripping to California, attending the Legacy conference in Chicago, and backpacking in Arkansas!
 Every trip brought new and exciting experiences!

 - Apologize.
 If you’re wrong, apologize.
 As an adult, you should know how to say those magic words, “I’m sorry!”
 No one is perfect and we all make mistakes, but you have to own up to those mistakes.
 Whether that person wants to accept your apology is up to them.

 - Your friends are like the family you choose.
 Unlike your family, you choose the friends you hang around – whether they are a good or bad influence.
 Our friends can be our greatest accountability partners and allies in this Christian walk if we choose wisely.
 Or they can be the crowd who keeps us falling back into sin!